Niños leyendo en inglés en la ciudad de El Alto

 The Spanish classes we offer at the center provide volunteers and other foreigners with a supportive environment to learn and practice their spanish skills.

 Workshop and Seminar Program

-The workshop and seminar program promotes the accessability of a high quality of education in order live out a reality of justice and equity.
-The innovative education through this type of program is vitally necessary for students, professionals, pastors, and Christian education teachers, among others.
+The workshop and seminar program promotes an innovative education for students, professionals, pastors, and Christian education teachers, among others.
 It is thanks to this kind of learning and acquisition of new knowledge that we are able to better our realities at a cultural social and personal level.